-The City of Rochester, New York, has one of the highest rates of extreme poverty in the country.
-The cold, snowy climate and older residential building stock mean costly energy bills, particularly in the winter, that can lead to family destabilization as low-income renters sometimes. move to avoid high energy bills.
-To help the Mayor's Office of Innovation and Strategic Initiatives focus on poverty alleviation while contributing to the greenhouse gas emissions reduction goals set by the Office of Energy and Sustainability, the city asked for data and analysis to target energy interventions to neighborhoods with the greatest need.
+The city of Rochester, New York, has one of the highest rates of extreme poverty in the country.
+The cold, snowy climate and older residential building stock result in costly energy bills, particularly in the winter, that can lead to family destabilization as low-income renters sometimes move to avoid high energy bills.
+To help, the Mayor's Office of Innovation and Strategic Initiatives focused on poverty alleviation while also seeking to meet the greenhouse gas emissions reduction goals set by the Office of Energy and Sustainability.
+The city asked for a data analysis that showed them where they could target energy interventions for neighborhoods with the greatest need.